 Advising System Mission Statement

-The mission of the advising system at Virginia Wesleyan University is to foster the growth of strong relationships between students and faculty, enabling student success through intentional connections with people, academic programs, and processes of Virginia Wesleyan University.
-This endeavor should lead to successful academic planning, retention, and professional growth, as students pursue well-planned life and career goals following a timely graduation.
+The advising system at Virginia Wesleyan University fosters the growth of strong relationships between students, staff and faculty, enabling student success through intentional connections with people, academic programs, and processes of the University.
+The academic advising system supports academic planning, retention, and professional growth as students work toward a timely graduation and pursue life and career goals.

 Tips to Optimize Your Advising Experience